andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/on-core-data-object-fetching-and-display-strategies.md

         // fetch BlogIdea instances

         // pull out ONLY the ideaTitle,
-        // assenble an array for the titles,
+        // assemble an array for the titles,
         // return the array
     }
 }